-1. We have emphasized the great opportunity that is being provided by the coming operation of the LHC at 14 TeV.
-The next stage of the LHC will double the range of searches for new particles and give similar leaps in capability for other probes of TeV physics.

-- 2. We have projected quantitatively what will be achieved in running the LHC at high luminosity, to ultimately acquire 3000 fb-1 of data per experiment.
-For some physics topics, the gain is incremental, but for others, in particular, the precision study of Higgs couplings and the search for new particles with only electroweak interactions, we move to a qualitatively new level.
-Looked at in total, this is a compelling physics program. - 3.
+- 1. We have emphasized the great opportunity that is being provided by the coming operation of the LHC at 14 TeV.
+The next stage of the LHC will double the range of searches for new particles and give similar leaps in capability for other probes of TeV physics. - 2.
+We have projected quantitatively what will be achieved in running the LHC at high luminosity, to ultimately acquire 3000 fb-1 of data per experiment.
+For some physics topics, the gain is incremental.
+For others, in particular, the precision study of Higgs couplings and the search for new particles with only electroweak interactions, the high luminosity moves us to a qualitatively new level.
+Viewed as a whole, this is a compelling physics program. - 3.
 We have listed many essential contributions to the exploration of the TeV scale that can be provided by lepton colliders.
-These include precision studies of the Higgs boson, the W and Z bosons, and the top quark, capable in all cases of discovering percent-level corrections predicted as the effects of TeV particles.
-The construction and operation of the ILC in Japan will realize these goals.

-4. We have emphasized that the quest to understand the TeV scale will not be finished with the results of accelerators of the next generation.
+These include precision studies of the Higgs boson, the W and Z bosons, and the top quark, capable in all cases of discovering percent-level corrections to SM predictions expected as the effects of TeV mass particles.
+The construction and operation of the ILC in Japan will realize these goals. - 4.
+We have emphasized that the quest to understand the TeV scale will not be finished with the results of accelerators of the next generation.
 It is likely that the discovery of new particles at the next stage of collider physics will open a definite path for exploration to still higher energies.
 Our study called attention, in particular, to the capabilities of a VLHC for further exploration of the TeV mass scale.
 The journey to still higher energies begins with renewed effort to bring advanced accelerator technologies to reality.